Madame Ke: Entry into the Imperial service

-In 1605, Madame Ke was employed at the imperial court of the Forbidden City at eighteen and given the task of a nanny or wet nurse to the future Tianqi Emperor after his birth in 1605.
-Curiously, the appointment of Ke as the wet nurse of the Tianqi Emperor does not align with Ming regulations.
-According to historian Souillere, during the month when a royal child is expected to be born, wet nurses who have born male and female children would be arranged to stay in a building west of the Hall of Literary Brilliance beside the palace moat.
-If the royal progeny is male, a wet nurse who has borne a female is selected.
-Similarly, if the royal progeny is female, a wet nurse whom have borne a male is chosen.
-Under Ming regulations, Madame Ke, who has borne a son, should not be eligible to nurse the future Tianqi Emperor.
-Moreover, Madame Ke’s familial background also does not fulfil Ming regulations for royal wet nurses, where wet nurses were commonly sought from lactating women near Beijing.
-In contrast, Madame Ke originates from Dingxing, a county in Hebei.
-Although there has not been any official reasons for bending the Ming regulations in the appointment of Madame Ke, historians have argued that this unusual appointment showed that the enforcement of Ming regulations is lax, where appointment of official roles can be subject to manipulations.
+In 1605, Madame Ke was employed at the imperial court of the Forbidden City at eighteen and became wet nurse to the future Tianqi Emperor after his birth in 1605.
+Curiously, the appointment of Ke as the wet nurse of the Tianqi Emperor did not follow Ming regulations.

+According to historian Ellen Souillere, during the month when the birth of a royal child is expected, wet nurses would be brought to stay in a building west of the Hall of Literary Brilliance, beside the palace moat.
+If the royal baby was male, a wet nurse who had borne a girl was selected, or if the royal baby was female, a wet nurse whoo had borne a boy was chosen.

+Under Ming regulations, Madame Ke, the mother of a son, should not have eligible to nurse the future Tianqi Emperor.
+Also, under Ming regulations, wet nurses were usually procured from areas near Beijing, but Madame Ke was from Dingxing, Hebei.
+Historians have argued that this unusual appointment showed that the enforcement of Ming regulations was lax, and that appointment to official roles could be subject to manipulations.

 The Tianqi Emperor had no contact with his biological mother, Consort Wang (d.
-1619), and thus, became completely dependent upon Madame Ke: she was reportedly so close to him that she kept all his baby hair and his nail cuttings in boxes, while he refused to be pacified at mealtime or at bedtime unless she was there.
+1619), and thus, became completely dependent upon Madame Ke: she was reportedly so close to him that she kept all his baby hair and nail clippings in boxes, while he refused to be pacified at mealtime or at bedtime unless she was there.

 Madame Ke was described as an "alluring" beauty, and had close relationships with the eunuchs Wei Chao and, more famously, Wei Zhongxian.